 Substance addiction and self-esteem are highly interrelated.
 People with chronically low self-esteem usually have inadequate coping skills and turn to addictive substances to help them suppress painful emotions and manage stress.
 They also use addictive substances to get the approval of their peers and cover up feelings of inadequacy.

 But addiction creates much more misery than it covers up, leading an addict to feel even worse about themselves.
-It’s in this way that a lack of healthy self-esteem and substance addiction become a downward spiral, each condition worsening the other.
+In this way, a lack of healthy self-esteem and substance addiction become a downward spiral, each condition worsening the other.

 Can Self-Esteem Be Raised?

-Poor self-esteem is a part of many mental health disorders as well as substance use disorders, which is why building self-esteem during addiction recovery is so important.
+Poor self-esteem is a part of many mental health disorders and substance use disorders, which is why building self-esteem during addiction recovery is so important.
 One effective and proven way to raise one’s self-esteem is to work with a psychotherapist.
 Therapists have numerous tools and approaches to help a person in recovery develop improved self-esteem.

-One such approach is Cognitive-Behavioral Therapy (CBT), which investigates how a person’s habitual patterns of thinking affect their beliefs, behaviors, and emotions.
+One such approach is Cognitive-Behavioral Therapy (CBT), which investigates how a person’s habitual thinking patterns affect their beliefs, behaviors, and emotions.
 CBT uses the technique of cognitive restructuring to help a person change habitually negative ways of thinking.
-By learning to think more positively and realistically, people are empowered to improve other areas of their lives.
+People are empowered to improve other areas of their lives by learning to think more positively and realistically.

 Ways to Keep Higher Self-Esteem